FilipPalusinski/w3r-Java-Programming-Exercises/README.md

 	21. convert a decimal number to octal
 	22. convert a binary number to decimal number
 	23. convert a binary number to hexadecimal number
+	24. convert a binary number to octal number